MisterCalvin/nolf-server/README.md

 # The Operative: No One Lives Forever Dedicated Server
 A Docker container for running a dedicated NOLF1 server under Wine, built from [jlesage/docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui), with Alpine as the base OS.
-Since the NOLF series is currently abandonware, I have decided to include the gamefiles from the GOTY edition within the container, bringing its size up to `1.66GB`.
+Since the NOLF series is currently abandonware, I have decided to include the game files from the GOTY edition within the container, bringing its size up to `1.66GB`.
 The container also includes the latest version of Modernizer (`1.006 with Patch 3.1`) pre-installed.
 Due to this you can simply pull this container and have a functioning server without needing to supply any additional files.

 ### docker compose